JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 Node Settings
 =============

-Nodes include multiple settings types, options that users use often are drawn inside nodes directly for faster workflow, options that users don't use often are drawn in a custom panel in the properties (N) menu to avoid clustering the UI.
+Nodes include multiple settings type, options that users use often are drawn inside nodes directly for faster workflow, options that users don't use often are drawn in a custom panel in the properties (N) menu to avoid clustering the UI.

 Inside the Node
 ^^^^^^^^^^^^^^^